beyzayildizli/Unity_RobotMaze/README.md

 - Turn Right: D / Right Arrow
 - Toggle Flashlight: F
 - Change Camera View: C
-- Shoot: Right Mouse Button
+- Fire: Right Mouse Button

 ## Music
 The game features two different tracks of music.
 Players can change the in-game music and adjust the volume settings from the menu.